 Chain Valley Colliery noise contribution was determined for each survey using in-field observations and postanalysis of data as required (eg removing higher frequencies that are not mine related).
-Attended noise monitoring was completed for 15 minutes at each monitoring location during the day, evening and night periods on 24 and 25 March 2021.
+Attended noise monitoring was completed for 15 minutes at each monitoring location during the day, evening and night periods on 15 and 16 June 2021.
 Results of attended noise measurements are summarised in Table 4.1.

 The meteorological data for the monitoring period was sourced from Mannering Colliery's meteorological station to determine applicability of noise limits in accordance with the DC and EPL.
-In accordance with the DC, noise limits were not applicable during 16 of the 27 measurements, due to wind speeds greater than 3 m/s or the presence of atmospheric stability category F at the time of the measurements.
-In accordance with the EPL, noise limits were not applicable during six of the 27 measurements, due to wind speeds greater than 3 m/s at the time of the measurements.
+In accordance with the DC, noise limits were not applicable during 16 of the 27 measurements, due to the presence of atmospheric stability category F at the time of the measurements.
+In accordance with the EPL, noise limits were applicable during all of the 27 measurements.

-Low frequency noise was conservatively assessed by comparison of the total measured one-third octave $L{Aeq}$ noise levels to the NPfI one-third octave low frequency noise thresholds for measurements when the site was audible.
+Low frequency noise was conservatively assessed by comparison of the total measured one-third octave L{Aeq} noise levels to the NPfI one-third octave low frequency noise thresholds for measurements when the site was audible.
 Measured noise levels exceeded the relevant LFN threshold levels during the evening and night-time measurements at ATN007.
 A 2 dB positive adjustment was found to be relevant and was applied to the estimated site $L{Aeq,15 minute}$ noise contributions (as shown in Table 4.1).

-Site noise was inaudible during 21 of the 27 measurements.
-Typically, when a particular source is not audible above local ambient noise levels, the likely $L{Aeq}$ noise contribution of that source is generally at least 10 dB below the measured background ( $L{A90}$ ) level.
-The measured total $L{A90,15 \text{ minute}}$ noise level was at or below the relevant $L{Aeq,15 \text{ minute}}$ limit for five of the 21 measurements (where site noise was inaudible).
+Site noise was inaudible during 20 of the 27 measurements.
+Typically, when a particular source is not audible above local ambient noise levels, the likely L{Aeq} noise contribution of that source is generally at least 10 dB below the measured background (L{A90}) level.
+The measured total $L{A90,15 \text{ minute}}$ noise level was at or below the relevant $L{Aeq,15 \text{ minute}}$ limit for 14 of the 20 measurements (where site noise was inaudible).
 The measurements, for which the measured total $L{A90,15 \text{ minute}}$ noise level was above the relevant noise limit, were noted to have been influenced by noise from the Vales Point Power Station, road traffic and/or natural sounds (eg insects, bird noise, wind in foliage etc.).
-Therefore, Chain Valley Colliery noise contributions were considered to be below (satisfied) the relevant noise limits during all 21 measurements where site noise was inaudible.
+Therefore, Chain Valley Colliery noise contributions were considered to be below (satisfied) the relevant noise limits during all 20 measurements where site noise was inaudible.